Asymptotic-state prediction for fast flavor transformation in neutron star mergers: Subgrid Model Performance

 We first focus on an example point (“NSM1”), identified on Fig.~\ref{fig:OldM1_snapshot} and previously studied by particle-in-cell and moment methods in~\cite{Grohs_NeutrinoFastFlavor_2022,Grohs:2023pgq}.
 The classical moments for this NSM1 point from~\cite{foucart_ImpactImprovedNeutrino_2016} are given in Table~\ref{tab:NSM1}.

 In Fig.~\ref{fig:NSM1} we show the evolution of the domain-averaged angular moments calculated by \texttt{Emu}, together with asymptotic state predictions from the subgrid models for the NSM1 point.
 The four columns show results for four different (anti)neutrino species, and each of the four rows corresponds to a spacetime component of the number flux.
 The gray curves show the evolution of each moment from an \texttt{Emu} simulation performed with the resolution used in our training dataset (378 particles per cell), and the black curve shows the same using a much higher angular resolution (1506 particles per cell).
 The proximity of the curves demonstrate that resolution in the \texttt{Emu} simulation is not a significant factor.
 The solid black line shows the averaged asymptotic state.
 Recall that this simulation is from a dataset that is not used during training, and the point is selected as a well-studied example, and not for one with particularly good or poor performance.
+Note that in Sec.~\ref{sec:ensemble_performance} we demonstrate that there is a distribution of errors, such that all sub-grid models exhibit in certain cases larger errors than those shown in Fig.~\ref{fig:NSM1}.

 The predicted final state from the ML model is shown in dashed blue.
 While it is similar to the simulated final state, it is clear that the amount of flavor transformation apparent in the number density (bottom row) is under-predicted, at comparable level with the Box3D scheme.
 The Power-1/2 scheme performs better, but the Mix1 and Mix1f schemes over-predict the amount of transformation.
 The Mix2 scheme performs very poorly, notably for antineutrinos (a consequence of the imposed equilibration of $\bN_e$ and $\bN_x$, which is not at all the case in the actual evolution).